What is a community foundation?

-Each community foundation works in different ways depending on the community it serves, but underlying all is a commitment to our donors to help make their philanthropic dreams come true, to our nonprofit constituents to help build capacity with monetary and technical assistance and to be a leader or catalyst in our communities.
-We are here building endowments for the long haul – as we often say, for good, for ever.
+Each community foundation works in different ways depending on the community it serves.
+Underlying all is a commitment to our donors to help make their philanthropic dreams come true and to our nonprofit constituents to help build capacity with monetary and technical assistance and to be a leader or catalyst in our communities.
+We are here building endowments for the long haul – as we often say, Here for Good.
 We are also here to meet today’s needs with today’s dollars.

 THE COMMUNITY FOUNDATION OF THE GUNNISON VALLEY, HERE FOR GOOD

-The CFGV helps people give where they live – or where their heart is, in the case of our generous second-homeowners.
+The CFGV helps people give where they live – or where their heart is, in the case of our generous part-time residents.
 We know our donors, financial advisors and nonprofit agencies well and can facilitate a donor’s specific wishes quickly and easily.

-The diversity of our board members and the number of constituents with whom they are involved help us identify today’s needs and watch for future trends.
-Our growing Charter Endowment will address changing needs over time with local people making decisions about our own community needs.
+The diversity of our board members and the number of constituents with whom they are involved along with our nonprofit agencies help us identify today’s needs and watch for future trends.
+The Forever Fund, a community endowment, will address changing needs over time with local people making decisions about our own community needs.
 It is an empowering process for our donors, for our grantees and for our community.